-Addressing equity work requires segmentation of patient experience data to understand patterns of outcomes.
-In addition to the quantitative findings presented here, qualitative feedback from patient comments as well as from patient and family advisory councils, will be critical to understanding more of the why behind the differences in reported experiences.
-Though this field is growing and new findings will continue to emerge, we have the opportunity now to make changes now to reduce disparities and improve the quality of care received by all patients.
-If your organization is just beginning your equity journey, consider joining Press Ganey's Equity Partnership (link).
-Additionally, the Press Ganey DEI First-Focus Fundamentals Workbook (link) can help you get started.
+Addressing equity work requires the segmentation of patient experience data to understand patterns of outcomes.
+In addition to the quantitative findings presented here, qualitative feedback from patient comments and from patient and family advisory councils will be critical to understanding more of the why behind the differences in reported experiences.
+Though this field is growing and new findings will continue to emerge, we can now make changes to reduce disparities and improve the quality of care received by all patients.

+If your organization is beginning its equity journey, consider joining Press Ganey's Equity Partnership.